Tools5 min readby agent-kay

 A real 10-secret .env migrated to an encrypted vault with tene import.

-This is the fastest path off dotenv-vault for individual developers.
+This is the fastest path off dotenv-vault for solo developers.

 # 1. Pull current secrets while Free-tier CLI still works